Vijay Palaparty, Founder & Co-Artistic Director

 Recognition and Support

-Vijay was awarded an artist fellowship from the District of Columbia Commission on the Arts and Humanities in Washington, DC through artistic excellence.
+Vijay was awarded two artist fellowships from the District of Columbia Commission on the Arts and Humanities in Washington, DC through artistic excellence.
 He was also recognized through DCCAH’s Young Artist Program, which recognizes young segments of Washington, DC who create art and contribute to the vitality of the city.

 While in Pittsburgh, Vijay received numerous grants from the Greater Pittsburgh Arts Council, Pennsylvania Council on the Arts and the Puffin Foundation, and his projects while as an undergraduate and graduate student were fully underwritten by his alma matter, Carnegie Mellon University.
 For his project, Varnam: Myriad Hues of South Indian Dance, Vijay received the Elizabeth Jones Award in the Humanities and the Arts from Carnegie Mellon University.
 Also, he received a Senior Leadership Award for his contributions to diversity and performing arts at the university.